 Isaiah Berlin read Greats (Classics) at Corpus, finding it 'cute', according to his letters.
 The Isaiah Berlin Lectures in the History of Ideas are a prestigious annual series, run in conjunction with Oxford's Philosophy Faculty.
 Previous lecturers include Michael Rosen.
 Jonathan Israel, J. G. A. Pocock, Daniel Garber and Allen Wood.

 Every term, the President arranges a seminar, at which prominent figures from different walks of life come and discuss issues of interest and importance.
-There is an open talk, with questions, and then a smaller dinner, with more questions and discussion, for interested students and fellows.
+There is an open talk, with questions, followed by a dinner in the SCR, where the discussion can continue.

-The seminar in Michaelmas 2016 was given by Sir Roger Penrose on the topic 'fashion, faith and fantasy in the new physics of the universe'.
-Previous visitors have included Hassan Al-Damluji, Edward Fitzgerald CBE QC, Professor Edward Fraenkel FRS, Surgeon Commodore Peter Buxton (Commander of the Defence Medical Group), Martin Wolf (the Financial Commentator and Associate Editor of the Financial Times), Xenia Dormandy (an analyst of US affairs at Chatham House), Rupert Elderkin (member of the prosecuting team at the International Criminal Tribunal for the Former Yugoslavia) and Hector Sants (Chief Executive of the Financial Services Authority).
+Visitors have included Sir Roger Penrose, Hassan Damluji, Edward Fitzgerald CBE QC, Professor Edward Fraenkel FRS, Surgeon Commodore Peter Buxton (Commander of the Defence Medical Group), Martin Wolf (the Financial Commentator and Associate Editor of the Financial Times), Xenia Dormandy (an analyst of US affairs at Chatham House), Rupert Elderkin (member of the prosecuting team at the International Criminal Tribunal for the Former Yugoslavia) and Hector Sants (Chief Executive of the Financial Services Authority).

 Triennial E. A. Lowe Lectures in Paleography